9 steps to simplify your life

-‘Reducing results in a simplified lifestyle that allows you to focus on quality over quantity and experiences versus stuff.’
+‘A simplified lifestyle allows you to focus on quality over quantity and experiences versus stuff.’

-- Balance between my work and personal life
+- A balance between work and personal life

-- Quality time with people who are important to me
+- Quality time alone, and with people who are important to me

-They’re not especially exciting or new ideas, but added together, I find they make a big difference.
+They’re not especially exciting or new but added together, I find they make a big difference.

 9 things I do to simplify my life